rsksmart/devportal-1.0/develop/apps/wallets/json-rpc.md

 In order to use JSON-RPC, you should have an RSK node running.
 Additionally, ensure that your node has enabled the `personal` module in the config file, as the `personal.newAccount` method will be used.

-> It's **not** recommended to use RPC personal module on MainNet.
+> It's **not** recommended to use RPC personal module on Mainnet.
 Use it only for testing purposes (on Testnet or Regtest).

 There are two simple ways to call RPC methods: